Olev Träss

 Olev Träss (born 1931 in Tartu) is an Estonian chemist who lives in Canada.
 He is a promoter of Estonian community in Canada.

 He has graduated from Massachusetts Institute of Technology.
+He joined the University of Toronto's Department of Chemical Engineering and Applied Chemistry in 1958, was made full professor within about a decade, and retired in 1995.
+At present he is listed as Professor Emeritus.